BlogStrategy

 1. Author credentials and attribution

-Presence AI tracked 1,200 pages and 3,600 queries across ChatGPT, Perplexity, Google AI Overviews, and Gemini over 90 days.
-Pages with expert authors and documented credentials achieved a 72% AI citation rate.
-Pages with no author attribution achieved 25%.
-Pages with partial attribution (name only, no credentials) achieved 41%.
+Pages with expert authors and documented credentials achieved a 72% AI citation rate, pages with no author attribution achieved 25%, and pages with partial attribution (name only, no credentials) achieved 41%.

 2. Content structure: headings and extractability